A Difference of Culture

 - The lack of a car culture is transformative and its effects cannot be understated.

-- Trains have their own culture and urban fabric.
+- Trains craft their own surrounding culture and urban fabric.

 - Train stations become nexuses of community, culture, and place.